speakworldlanguages/For-diligent-and-dutiful-people-who-want-to-get-involved-in-the-production/README.md

-## Application procedure for “serious and diligent people”
+## Application procedure for “seriously offering valuable input”

 ### PLEASE READ THIS FIRST WITH PATIENCE
 Our target is to produce an almost-unimprovable, near-perfect result.